galaxyproject/training-material/topics/single-cell/tutorials/scanpy_parameter_iterator/tutorial.md

 >
 {: .hands_on}

 You should now see the output `Scanpy ComputeGraph on collection 2: Graph object AnnData` - it’s also a collection.
 If you click on that, you will see Anndata files, differing only by the n-neighbour value.
-You can access those files separately if you go back to your history and click on {% icon eye-slash %} *Show hidden*.
-You can bring each individual dataset to the visible and active datasets by clicking {% icon eye-slash %} *Unhide*.

 Now you have two options: either pick one of the generated output files and proceed to the next tool with another parameter iteration or continue with the current collection of datasets.
 We choose the second option as only then you will be able to see the effect of using different n-neighbours values.
 However, the disadvantage of this option is that you have to come up with one value for the subsequent parameters in the workflow to see the changes in the final plots.